bricks81/BricksConfig/README.md

 ## About

-Bricks Config contains an instance of your zend framework application configuration.
-All actions based on this config class will be made centralized.
+Bricks Config is used to get an accessable and centralized configuration on top of the zend configuration.

+Config contains an instance of your Zend Framework Application Configuration Object and adds the possibility to manipulate configuration parameters.

 You can load or set the config values.
-The dot syntax allows you to define a "path" which will be mapped to the configs array.
+The dot syntax allows you to define a "path" which will be mapped to the configurations array.

+Each time you will use the set command.
+An Event will be triggered on which programs can listen to.

 ## Features
 - Centralized configuration
 - Namespaces

 ## Requires
-current nothing required
+Currently nothing required

 ### Installation